GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Grand_Hoax/Artificial_Inteligence_Early.md

 # Artificail Intelligence Early

-This video makes the case that the fragility is evidence of it being artificial intelligence
+This video makes the case that the fragility is evidence of it being artificial intelligence.
+Early theory based on only first 2 episodes.

 Bufer overflow error